-Stowe, previously known as the Ski Capital of the East, is a quaint northern Vermont ski town that offers much more than just skiing, making it a year-round destination.
+Stowe is previously known as the Ski Capital of the East.
+It is a quaint northern Vermont ski town that offers much more than just skiing, making it a year-round destination.
 While Vail-owned Stowe Mountain Resort always drives up Stowe’s winter population, vacationers and second homeowners are drawn to the town as much in the summer and fall months.
 In fact, the local central reservation center, Stowe Area Association, says that summer is now busier than winter in Stowe.

 Winter months are popular amongst outdoor enthusiasts, with some of the most challenging alpine ski terrain in the east, but also for the multiple Nordic skiing opportunities, ice climbing, and more.
 Don’t ski?
 Check out a few of the world-class spas, diverse collection of shops, and a wide range of dining.

 And, if you love classic movies and history, you won’t want to miss a visit to Trapp Family Lodge, founded by the real-life von Trapp family of the classic movie, The Sound of Music.
-Family ancestors continue to operate the lodge, set high above the town, which also is home to miles of cross-country ski and mountain bike trails, and an Austrian-style bierhall and brewery.
+Family ancestors continue to operate the lodge, set high above the town.
+Its also is home to miles of cross-country ski and mountain bike trails, and an Austrian-style bierhall and brewery.

 Whether you’re looking for a second home location or a new primary residence, Stowe offers so much for all ages.
 Check out this Stowe, VT timber frame home we worked on several years ago.